LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 4. Terms aggregation

 #### 1. `Date Histogram` Aggregation
-When you are looking to group data by time interval, the `date histogram` aggregation will become very useful!
+When you are looking to group data by time interval, the `date_histogram aggregation` will prove very useful!

+Our ecommerce_data index contains transaction data that has been collected over time(from the year 2010 to 2011).

+If we are looking to get insights about transactions over time, our first instinct should be to run the `date_histogram aggregation`.

-There are two ways to define time interval with `date histogram` aggregations.
+There are two ways to define a time interval with `date_histogram aggregation`.
+These are `Fixed_interval` and `Calendar_interval`.

-1. `Fixed_interval`
-2. `Calendar_interval`
+**Fixed_interval**

-`Fixed_interval`:The inverval is always constant.
+With the `fixed_interval`, the interval is always **constant**.

 Example: Create a bucket for every 8 hour interval.